pbcpraveen/Air-Hockey/README.md

 ## Requirments

-- Computer with decent RAM as the code performs some computationally expensive operation.
+- Computer with decent RAM as the code performs some computationally expensive operations.
-- TurboC3 or DOSbox compiler to execute a c++ code.
+- TurboC3 or DOSbox compiler to execute the C++ code.

 ## Project Duration
    October, 2016 - January, 2017.